greg-raven/Uncommon-Sense/_drafts/staging.md

 I find that the harder I work, the more luck I seem to have.
 Thomas Jefferson

 I have often thought that nothing would do more extensive good at small expense than the establishment of a small circulating library in every county, to consist of a few well-chosen books, to be lent to the people of the country under regulations as would secure their safe return in due time.
+Thomas Jefferson

 I have sworn upon the altar of God eternal hostility against every form of tyranny over the mind of man.
+Thomas Jefferson

 It is left, therefore, to the juries, if they think the permanent judges are under any bias whatever in any cause, to take on themselves to judge the law as well as the fact.
 They never exercise this power but when they suspect partiality in the judges, and by the exercise of this power they have been the firmest bulwarks of English liberty.
+Thomas Jefferson

 Question with boldness even the existence of a God; because, if there be one, he must more approve of the homage of reason, than that of blind-folded fear ...
 Do not be frightened from this inquiry from any fear of its consequences.
 If it ends in the belief that there is no God, you will find incitements to virtue in the comfort and pleasantness you feel in its exercise ...
+Thomas Jefferson

 That government is best which governs the least, because its people discipline themselves.
+Thomas Jefferson

 The error seems not sufficiently eradicated, that the operations of the mind, as well as the acts of the body, are subject to the coercion of the laws.
 But our rulers can have authority over such natural rights only as we have submitted to them.
 The rights of conscience we never submitted, we could not submit.
 We are answerable for them to our God.
 The legitimate powers of government extend to such acts only as are injurious to others ...
 Was the government to prescribe to us our medicine and diet, our bodies would be in such keeping as our souls are now.
 Thus in France the emetic was once forbidden as a medicine, and the potatoe as an article of food.
+Thomas Jefferson

 There is no act, however virtuous, for which ingenuity may not find some bad motive.
+Thomas Jefferson

 Each problem that I solved became a rule which served afterwards to solve other problems.
 Rene Descartes